BenjaminCarpenter480/eidf-docs/docs/services/registry/working-with.md

 ## Using from the Command Line (Docker)

-Important: Run these commands on a system that has Docker installed and has access to the EIDF Registry.
+Important: Run these commands on a system that has Docker installed and has access to the ECIR.

 To login to the registry from a Docker client, you should use the following: